 Program prepares for entry-level positions in the architectural profession ranging from Construction Site Inspector to CAD Operator.
-Instruction includes work in architectural design studio with opportunities to express ideas via conceptual architectural projects.
+Instruction

 If I major in Architectural Technology can I transfer to an upper-division college or university?

 Program is career oriented, not specifically designed for baccalaureate transfer.
 However, some credits earned may transfer to four-year institutions, such as at Kean University and New Jersey Institute of Technology.
 Placement in upper-division colleges or universities depends on individual academic performance and portfolio of work accumulated in the course of Architectural Technology study.